carsdotcom/skelebot/docs/dependencies.md

 - github:myGitHub/fakeRepo
 ```

+NOTES:

-NOTE: When installing via `file:` or `github:` the ability to specify a version is not available.
+- When installing via `file:` or `github:` the ability to specify a version is not available.
+- Python `github` dependencies may optionally specify a protocol like https (more info [here](https://pip.pypa.io/en/stable/reference/pip_install/#git)).

 ---